If you’re looking for a shorter guide about working in Canada (this is an unashamedly long one!), have a look here

 Although Working Holiday participants can apply for Medicare in theory, a good number of people will not be able to take advantage.
 In British Columbia for example, Working Holidayers can apply but under certain conditions, see here.
 Unless you start a full time ‘permanent’ job soon after arriving in Canada, it is unlikely you are able to sign up to Medicare.
 I, for example, am a seasonal worker at a ski resort; for most of my stay in Canada I will not have a contract for longer than six months, and for the short time that I will, I do not have more six months left on my visa, making me ineligible.
 I’m not sure whether I’d pay Medicare anyway to be honest; it is $60.50/month = $726/year, which is a few hundred pounds more expensive than an annual insurance policy will cost me.

-As mentioned before, you will need a lump sum of money in your bank account in order to satisfy the Canadian immigration officials that you can support yourself while job searching once in the country.
-The amount depends on your country; refer back to the Immigration website for the exact amount.
+You will need a lump sum of money in your bank account in order to satisfy the Canadian immigration officials that you can support yourself while job searching once in the country.
+The amount depends on your country; refer back to the Immigration website for the exact amount (for Brits, it’s $2500).
 To prove this amount to the officials, you will need to show a recent bank statement.
-You may not be asked however – I wasn’t!
+I was not asked on my first arrival to Canada, but was when activating my second IEC visa.

 You may be thinking about trying to organise work before you even arrive in Canada.
 Yes, this is possible, but it’s not easy and personally I don’t advise it.
 Certainly do some research and enquiring before you leave your home country to see what’s out there, but I honestly wouldn’t try too hard.
 Unless it’s a very specific and professional job that you’re qualified for, there it is unlikely that a Canadian employer would be interested in you while you are still thousands of miles away in a different country.
 See it from their perspective; there are Canadians looking for work in the country here and now, and there’s always the worst-case scenario, you might chicken out last minute, or get rejected at immigration.
 There are some exceptions (see below), sure, but on the whole, I’d wait until you arrive.